Sagebrush Rebellion: Public lands history

 Among the first pieces of legislation passed following independence was the Land Ordinance of 1785, which provided for the surveying and sale of lands in the area created by state cessions of western land to the national government.
 Later, the Northwest Ordinance provided for the political organization of the Northwest Territories (now the states of Michigan, Wisconsin, Ohio, Illinois, Indiana, and part of northeastern Minnesota).

 To encourage settlement of western lands, Congress passed the first of several Homestead Acts in 1862, granting parcels in 40 acre increments to homesteaders who could maintain a living on land for a period of time.
 Congress also made huge land grants to various railroads working to complete a transcontinental rail system.
 Much of the latter grants intentionally included mineral and timber-rich lands so that the railroads could get financing to build.
 Again, the hypothesis was that the railroads would sell off the land to get money.

-Ultimately, however, it turned out that much land west of the Missouri River was not ecologically suited for homesteading because of mountainous terrain, poor soils, lack of available water, and other ecological barriers to significant settlement.
+Ultimately, however, much of the land west of the Missouri River was not ecologically suited for homesteading because of mountainous terrain, poor soils, lack of available water, and other ecological barriers to significant settlement.
 By the early 20th century, the federal government held significant portions of most western states that had simply not been claimed for any use.
 Conservationists prevailed upon President Theodore Roosevelt to set aside lands for forest conservation and for special scientific or natural history interest.
 Much land still remained unclaimed even after such reserves had been initially set up.
 The US Department of the Interior held millions of acres in the western states, with Arizona and New Mexico joining the union by 1913.
 US President Herbert Hoover proposed to deed the surface rights to the unappropriated lands to the states in 1932, but the states complained that the lands had been overgrazed and would also impose a burden during the Great Depression's cash-strapped state budgets.
 The Bureau of Land Management was created to manage much of that land.